Trainwreck (band)

 Trainwreck is a Bangladeshi heavy metal band, founded in 2007.

 History

-The band were formed in Dhaka, Bangladesh in 2007, though started actively performing shows from 2009 onwards.
-In 2019, Trainwreck won Bangalore Open Air 2019 out of 77 bands, and were awarded a slot at Wacken Open Air in Germany later that year.
-The band would also win the Global Metal Apocalypse award later on in 2019 also.
+The band was formed in Dhaka, Bangladesh in 2007, but started actively performing shows from 2009 onwards.
+In 2019, Trainwreck won the Bangalore Open Air 2019 against 77 other bands, and were awarded a slot at the Wacken Open Air in Germany later that year.
+The band also won the Global Metal Apocalypse award in 2019.
 In 2020, the band released their fourth single, and have plans to extend touring.